DaisukeHirata/go-test-rest-api-with-postgres/README.md

 `Cannot start container 8675309: Cannot link to a non running container` then just run `docker-compose up -d` again.
 I'm not sure how to prevent that.

+If you can not up go container, try `docker-compose up go` to figure out errors

 [for more info](https://medium.com/@McMenemy/godorp-docker-compose-for-development-and-production-e37fe0a58d61)

 ## Testing